laelnasan/dotfiles/README.md

 # laelnasan dotfiles
 the  `dotfiles-install.sh` script  helps  installing dotfiles  in a  new system.
-The first  argument should  be the  URL to  the repository.
-An optional second argument indicates the branch used
+The first  argument should  be the string `username/repo` identifying the repository.
+An optional second argument indicates the branch used.

 # example installation
 The following commands  install the dotfiles in this repo  for a manjaro